SMAC-Group/course_intro_statistics/chapters/chapter2.md

 We consider data from Abouir, et al., (2022) which is an observational study conducted at Geneva University Hospitals to assess the impact of weight on the pharmacokinetics of dexamethasone in normal-weight versus obese patients hospitalized for COVID-19.

-**Question I:** We consider the variable `cmax` (in ng/ml) which corresponds to the maximum concentration that the drug achieves in the blood after it has been administered.
-Regarding the variable `cmax`, we wish to assess the validity of the following claims:
+**Question I:** We consider the variable `cmax` (in ng/ml) which corresponds to the maximum concentration that the drug can achieve in the blood after it is administered.
+We wish to assess the validity of the following claims:

 1. Can we conclude that the mean of the variable `cmax` is lower in the group men than in the group women?
 2. Can we conclude that the mean of the variable `cmax` is lower in the group obese than in the group non-obese?

-To perform the analysis you will to construct the different groups we wish to compare and for this purpose we can use the following code:
+To perform the analysis we will need to construct the different groups we wish to compare.
+We can use the following code:

 ```r
 library(idar)